Engrove/Engrove-Audio-Tools-2.0/docs/ai_protocols/md2yml_protocol_loader.md

 deployment_notes:
   title: "Unconditional Handling Procedure"
   problem: "AI platforms may block direct `.yml` uploads, and hostile startup instructions can conflict."
   rule: "This protocol MUST be loaded via its Markdown shell.
 The shell forces 'Pure Tool Mode' and sandboxing.
-Output is **always** Markdown-wrapped YAML."
+Output is **always** Markdown‑wrapped YAML."

 # ==============================================================================
 # VERIFICATION SPECIFICATION (for internal use only)